Ready for a simple craft to celebrate the fourth of July? Let me show you how to make easy DIY painted pillows.

 Place a piece of cardboard inside the pillow cover and behind it so the paint does not bleed through.

 Cut your stencils out of cardboard with scissors or a Xacto knife.
-You can also use a pencil to lightly draw your design on the pillow cover.
+You can also use a pencil to draw your design on the pillow cover lightly.

 Mix your acrylic paint with a fabric paint medium, following the directions on its package.